Humility in the Yoga Space: We Need to Let Go of the Desire to Be Right

 Being humble was giving myself grace on my limitations, which are not fixed or a sign of innate weakness.
 I recognized that I needed to rest from work, even if I loved my work.

-When we lose connection with a sense of humility, we look outwards to what we think we are missing out on rather rather than nurture what is already within.
+When we lose connection with a sense of humility, we look outwards to what we think we are missing out on rather than nurturing what is already within.

 The yoga practice you have is enough.
-Yoga teachers often take on trainings and certifications outside of their initial 200 hours.
-It’s normal to see yoga teachers offer life coaching or counselling, as these modalities can be complementary for their yoga services.
-I understand, as I am a yoga teacher and tarot reader, and although I don’t blend the two together, they are spiritual practices that I am passionate about sharing with others.
+Yoga teachers often pursue additional training and certifications beyond their initial 200 hours.
+It’s normal to see yoga teachers offer life coaching or counselling, as these modalities can be complementary to their yoga services.
+I understand, as I am a yoga teacher and tarot reader, and although I don’t blend the two, they are spiritual practices I am passionate about sharing with others.

 The issue comes when we move from inauthenticity.
 Do not be driven to add, to hoard, to take, to perform because you feel you need to keep up.
 Be driven by connection to your yoga practice and how your yoga fills you, and expands your capacity to be present.